Flagpoling – Canada Status at a Land Crossing

 CBSA or Canada Border Services Agency and IRCC or Immigration, Refugees and Citizenship Canada are two parallel Canadian agencies in immigration.
-Generally, CBSA is responsible for enforcing the immigration law, and IRCC is responsible for processing applications and making policies.
-While CBSA has limited responsibility in the issuance of status, they prefer to leave this job to IRCC.
+Generally, CBSA enforces the immigration law, and IRCC is responsible for processing applications and making policies.
+While CBSA has limited responsibility in issuing status, they prefer to leave this job to IRCC.
 Consequently, CBSA does not like people to approach the border to process their applications.
 Therefore, while flagpoling, you could face any of the following issues:

 - There is no officer to process your request.